Resident Engagement

 Ensuring active resident engagement and leadership—in which residents have a respected voice and real power in decision-making—is essential to creating the kind of effective cross-sector collaboration that can transform regional health and well-being.

-We discovered that the critical moment in various movements’ successes occurred when the lead organizations started creating conditions for large numbers of local residents to act in new and different ways.
+We discovered that the critical moment in various successful movements occurred when the lead organizations started creating conditions for large numbers of local residents to act in new and different ways.

 Stewards learned how to: